Who Is Leah Williamson And Why Is She Not Playing At The World Cup?

-After writing her name in history books by becoming the first woman to lift a major trophy, Leah Williamson was set to lead England’s big for glory in Australia and New Zealand this summer.
-A frontrunner in the tournament, it’s thought the Lioness squad – including the likes of Alessia Russo and Chloe Kelly – could be in the running to take home a World Cup win this year.

-But after an injury in April has left Leah unable to play, the Lionesses will have to win the cup without their leader.
+After leading her team to victory in the 2022 Euros, Leah Williamson was all set to captain England for the 2023 Women's World Cup taking place in Australia and New Zealand this summer.
+The Lioness squad – including the likes of Alessia Russo and Chloe Kelly – has a strong change of taking home the trophy this year, but after a devastating injury in April Leah is unfortunately unable to play.

-Opening up on Instagram, the footballer said explained how the ‘World cup dream is over for me’ following her injury – adding that her biggest challenge was now the ‘day to day’ of recovery.
+Opening up on Instagram, Leah Williamson said said: ‘World cup dream is over for me’ following her injury – adding that her biggest challenge was now the ‘day to day’ of recovery.

 She added, ‘Now I have to listen to my body, give it what it needs and if everything happens for a reason, then we’ll see what road this turn sends me down.’